 8. Pom-poms and Tupperware.
 In full disclosure, you have to make this toy and it does involve saying goodbye to one leftover container.
 We loved using a cheaper flimsy one, cutting a small hole in the top with scissors, adding a cheap pack of pom-poms, and calling it a day.
 Our toddler loves to press the larger pom-poms into the hole, and try to shove several small in at once.
 He’s learning his colors, spacial recognition, and how to pick up smaller and larger object by manipulating his hands.
 This one is cheap, easy, and keeps attention for longer periods of time than many activities!

 9. Bowl of toys and a plastic spoon.
-Yes, that was a fancy marketing name that I should look into trademarking immediately if there every was one (wink), but this is an easy game you’ll make yourself.
+Yes, that was a fancy marketing name that I should look into trademarking immediately if there ever was one (wink), but this is an easy game you’ll make yourself.
 Fill a bowl with a few toys that can easily be picked up with a plastic spoon that’s easy for the child to hold.
 Have them scoop out a toy at a time.
 This works really well with alphabet magnets and you can practice letter and color recognition too.
 As your child masters this skill you can move onto tongs and child-safe tweezers.

 10. Sticker books/sticker pads.
 Make sure you get an appropriate size, younger children may need larger, rounder stickers.
 But letting them have the free rein to place stickers as they please on sticker pads helps them master their little hands, and you can easily buy a new book when they outgrow simpler books.

 Those are several we’re loving and using and I know we can pull out and enjoy without the mess or stain of other activities!

 Do you have any to add?
 Any fine-motor skills your kids have learned through specific toys/play?
 I’d love to hear!